 After independence, politics in Central America usually featured a few elite families competing for control of state patronage, through shifting alliances of army officers and coffee barons.
 Presidents were more often removed at gunpoint than by the ballot box.
 Across the region – and particularly in Costa Rica, El Salvador, Honduras and Guatemala – the polarized left and right fought for power through coups and electoral fraud.

-In Costa Rica, the unsustainable situation came to a head in the 1940s, when economic and ethnic tensions spiraled into civil war.
+In Costa Rica, the unsustainable situation came to a head in 1948, when economic and ethnic tensions spiraled into civil war.
 Armed workers battled military forces, and Nicaraguan and US forces joined the fray.
 Peace was restored two months – and 2000 deaths – later.
 Out of the chaos came a coffee grower and utopian democrat, José Figueres Ferrer, who became the unlikely leader of a temporary junta government.
 He taxed the wealthy, nationalized the banks and built a modern welfare state.
 His 1949 constitution granted voting rights to women, as well as full citizenship to black, Indian and Chinese minorities.
 Most extraordinarily, Figueres abolished the military, calling it a threat to democracy.
 His transformative regime became the foundation for Costa Rica’s uniquely unarmed democracy.

 Cold War in the Hot Tropics

 In the 1950s Guatemala’s democratically elected president, Jacobo Arbenz Guzmán, vowed to nationalize the vast unused landholdings of the United Fruit Company (offering as compensation the property value declared on its tax returns).
-Democracy be damned, United Fruit appealed to its friends in Washington; in 1954, a CIA-orchestrated coup forced President Arbenz from office.
+Democracy be damned: United Fruit appealed to its friends in Washington; in 1954 a CIA-orchestrated coup forced President Arbenz from office.
 His successor, Colonel Castillo Armas, was hailed as an anti-communist hero, treated to a ticker-tape parade in New York City and honored with a Doctor of Law degree from Columbia University.
 Three years later, Armas was gunned down in the presidential palace; soon after United Fruit’s confiscated lands were finally returned.

 Armas was succeeded by a series of military presidents.
 More support came from the US government – in the form of money and counterinsurgency training.
 Violence became a staple of political life, land reforms were reversed, voting was made dependent on literacy (disenfranchising around 75% of the population), the secret police force was revived and military repression was common.
 In 1960 left-wing guerrilla groups began to form, and the Guatemalan civil war was on.

 Gradually, guerrilla warfare spread.
 By the 1970s, radical socialists had forced military oligarchies around the region onto the defensive.
 In Nicaragua, the rebellious Sandinistas toppled the American-backed Somoza dictatorship.
-Alarmed by the Sandinistas’ Soviet and Cuban ties, the US decided it was time to intervene.
+Alarmed by the Sandinistas’ Soviet and Cuban ties, the USA decided it was time to intervene.
 The organizational details of the counter-revolution were delegated to junior officer Oliver North, who secretly aided and abetted the Contra rebels to incite civil war in Nicaragua.

 The conflict polarized the region.
 When civil war erupted in El Salvador after the assassination of Archbishop Romero, the US pumped huge sums into the moribund military, effectively prolonging that conflict as well.
 Throughout the 1980s, government-sponsored death squads decimated villages, while guerrilla groups did their best to undermine elections and stifle the economy.
 Meanwhile, Honduras became a base for the US-sponsored covert war in Nicaragua.